-The Anomaly Detector Modules (ADM) and Anomaly Guard Modules (AGM) (listed in the Products Affected section) might fail to boot up after a software upgrade or other user action where the board requires a power cycle operation.
+The Anomaly Detector Modules (ADM) and Anomaly Guard Modules (AGM) might fail to boot up after a software upgrade or other user action where the board requires a power cycle operation.

 Cisco has been working with some customers on an issue related to memory components manufactured by a single supplier between 2005 and 2010.
 These memory components are widely used across the industry and are included in a number of Cisco products.